 Do you send photographers out to cover weddings?

 We’d love to, but we simply don’t have the staff to do so.
-Instead, we typically get wedding photography after the Big Day from couples, their families, their wedding vendors (planners, photographers, brides), etc. To learn what we’re looking for, please read on.
+Instead, we typically get wedding photography after the Big Day from couples, their families, and their wedding vendors (planners, photographers, venues).

 STEP ONE: Fulfill the Requirements